 As you may already know, driving in heavy stop-start traffic is going to affect your fuel economy.
 So if you can, try and avoid the rush hours.
 This may be difficult if you’re a commuter, but in doing this, you should notice an improvement in your fuel.

 Having a gentle but steady right foot on your acceleration is important.
 However, it’s important to not accelerate too slowly as this can limit your fuel economy if this keeps you in lowers gears for too long.
-Of course you’ll have to pull away on numerous occasions, which will mean that you’ll have to accelerate several times, but this doesn’t mean that you need pull away like you’re at the starting line of the F1.
+Of course, you’ll have to pull away on numerous occasions, which will mean that you’ll have to accelerate several times, but this doesn’t mean that you need to pull away like you’re at the starting line of the F1.

 In today’s society, there are lots of cars that are fitted with stop-start technology.
 When you’re in a queue or perhaps just waiting for someone, take your foot off the clutch and turn off your engine.
 If you sit with your engine on and your foot on the clutch, your engine will continue to burn fuel.
 As a general rule, if you stop for over 10 seconds, switch your engine off.

 You should work with gravity, rather than against it and use it to build up momentum.
-For example, by building up momentum when driving downhill, this will help you to get uphill, rather than you having to accelerate more to get up it.
+For example, building up momentum when driving downhill, will help you to get uphill, rather than you having to accelerate more to get up it.
 Accelerate accordingly and read the road so that you can plan ahead, as slowing down and accelerating again will use more fuel.

 One of the best ways that you can improve your fuel economy is by turning off your air conditioning.
-As the majority of air conditioning systems rely on engine power, if you’re trying to improve your fuel economy, then you should try and refrain yourself from switching on the air conditioning, unless you find yourself melting and you really need to.
+As the majority of air conditioning systems rely on engine power, if you’re trying to improve your fuel economy, then you should try and refrain from switching on the air conditioning, unless you find yourself melting and you really need to.